liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/02-enabling-staging/04-configuring-servers-for-remote-live-staging.markdown

     the value of your remote server.

     **Important:** Do not share the key with any user.
-It is used exclusively for communication between staging and production environments.
-Any user with possession of the key can manage the production server, execute server-side Java code, etc.
+It is used exclusively for communication between staging and sharepointion environments.
+Any user with possession of the key can manage the sharepointion server, execute server-side Java code, etc.

 3. Add the following line to your remote Liferay server's